 The growth of our parish family in particular and the universal church at large takes place in one of two ways, when we welcome new members through the waters of baptism, or when baptized members of other Christian communities come into full communion with the Catholic Church.
 Most Catholics are incorporated into the people of God with the celebration of Baptism when they are infants.
 But it falls to the parents and godparents of children to seek baptism for them, and to raise them in the practice of the Catholic faith.

-Baptism preparation take place at 6PM on the first Tuesday of every other month.
+Baptism preparation take place every other month.
 Only after attending preparation are parents permitted to schedule the Celebration of Baptism.
 Baptism is typically celebrated within Sunday mass, except during Advent and Lent.
 For special circumstances, consult with the Pastor.

 Please call the Parish Office at (540) 949-6145 to register to attend.
 For baptisms of children past age 6, please contact Jeanne Branch, Director of Adult Faith Formation.